EdwardHarriss/EdwardHarriss/README.md

 🖥️ Professional Services Intern @ [UiPath](https://www.uipath.com)

-🔭 I'm currently workin on RPA development.
+🔭 I'm currently working on RPA development.

 ⚡ At the old age of 21, I believe to have mastered the art of scrambled eggs.